 L’Oréal: the beauty of the acquisition

-It is this empowerment of the individual brand rather than drastic rebranding after acquisition that CEO Jean-Paul Agon pinpoints as central to L’Oréal’s success: “We offer [acquired brands] the total respect of the identity, culture, spirit and soul of the brand.”
+It is this empowerment of the individual brand rather than drastic rebranding after acquisition that CEO Jean-Paul Agon pinpoints as central to L’Oréal’s success: “We offer [acquired brands] the total respect of the identity, culture, spirit, and soul of the brand.”

 Speaking of its billion-dollar transformation, Agon is quick to emphasize that L’Oréal’s corporate branding strategy was heavily focused on developing Kiehl’s original brand values: “When you go to a Kiehl’s store today anywhere in the world – in Korea, China, France, Argentina – it is exactly the replica of the spirit, of the soul, of the identity, of the Kiehl’s store we bought years ago.
 We have been more than loyal and cultivated the spirit of the brand.”

-When implementing their rebranding strategy for mergers and acquisitions L’Oréal prioritizes rather than sidelines investment in brand identity design.
+When implementing their rebranding strategy for mergers and acquisitions, L’Oréal prioritizes, rather than sidelines, investment in brand identity design.
 As Agon surmises: “the way we grow is exactly this combination of buy and grow.
 It’s not buy or grow… Once the brands have been acquired, they are brands that we build.”

 EE: starting with a level playing field

-Take the telecommunications industry; when the launch of Apple’s iPhone collided with the rise of an online marketplace, the high street telecoms industry was destined for decline; forcing previously triumphant brands into a string of mergers and acquisitions.
+Take the telecommunications industry; when the launch of Apple’s iPhone collided with the rise of an online marketplace, the high street telecoms industry was destined for decline, forcing previously triumphant brands into a string of mergers and acquisitions.

 “The future’s bright, the future’s Orange” is among the most famous straplines in advertising history and saw the brand build huge equity over two decades.
-T-Mobile claimed equal fame with marketing activity such as the ‘flashmob’, which is now the go-to option for any brand trying to make a viral video.
+T-Mobile claimed equal fame with marketing activity such as the ‘flashmob,’ which is now the go-to option for any brand trying to make a viral video.

-Easing consumers and staff into the partnership, the global entities announced their union in a rare joint message which retained and communicated each of the two brand’s recognizable corporate visual identity.
-This remarkably transparent and candid approach retained and even built on the brand equity each company had built up over the years.
+Easing consumers and staff into the partnership, the global entities announced their union in a rare joint message that retained and communicated each of the two brand’s recognizable corporate visual identities.
+This remarkably transparent and candid approach retained and even built on the brand equity each company had established over the years.

 Image source: Campaign Live